axinc-ai/ailia-models-cpp/README.md

 ## Target Environment

-- Windows, Mac, iOS, Android, Linux
+- Windows, Mac, Linux

 # Supporting Models

-We are now converting to C#.
+We are now converting to C++.
 Please wait to complete conversion.

 ## Object detection